-2. Process for

-Project Evaluation

-and Selection

-The Process for Project Evaluation and Selection description provided by VERBUND's Integrated Green Financing Framework is aligned with the Green Bond Principles.
+2. Process for Project Evaluation and Selection \checkmark The Process for Project Evaluation and Selection description provided by VERBUND's Integrated Green Financing Framework is aligned with the Green Bond Principles.
 The project selection process is defined and structured in a congruous manner.
 ESG risks associated with the project categories are identified and managed through an appropriate process.
 Moreover, the projects selected show alignment with the sustainability strategy of the Issuer.
 VERBUND has established a Green Bond Committee ("GBC"), which will be responsible for ensuring the evaluation and selection of eligible projects under the Framework, as well as ensuring their alignment with the EU Taxonomy.
-The Committee will be comprised of representatives from the following functions: Group Finance, Investor Relations, Corporate Responsibility, as well as VERBUND Hydro Power GmbH, Austrian Power Grid AG and VERBUND Green Power GmbH subsidiaries.
+The Committee will be comprised of representatives from the following functions: Group Finance, Investor Relations, Corporate Responsibility, as well as VERBUND Hydro Power GmbH, Austrian Power Grid AG and VERBUND Green Power GmbH.
 The Company uses a groupwide risk management system to assess and manage environmental and social risks associated with eligible projects.

-3. Management of Proceeds

-The Management of Proceeds provided by VERBUND's Integrated Sustainable Financing Framework is aligned with the Green Bond Principles.

-The net proceeds collected will be equal to the amount allocated to eligible projects, with no exceptions.
-The net proceeds are tracked in an appropriate manner and attested in a formal internal process.
-The net proceeds are managed per bond (bond-by-bond approach).
+3. Management of Proceeds ✓ The Management of Proceeds provided by VERBUND's Integrated Sustainable Financing Framework is aligned with the Green Bond Principles.
+The Issuer commits to allocating an amount equal to at least the net proceeds collected to eligible projects, with no exceptions.
+The proceeds are tracked in an appropriate manner and attested in a formal internal process.
+The proceeds are managed in a bond-by-bond approach.
 Moreover, the Issuer discloses the temporary investment instruments for unallocated proceeds.